-Assistance in preventing and fighting corruption
+Preventing and fighting corruption

-Title: Assistance in preventing and fighting corruption
+Title: Preventing and fighting corruption in Indonesia

 Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ)